-Christmastime in Ghana begins on the 20th of December and lasts until the first of week of January.
-The religious festivities coincide with the end of year cocoa harvest, adding to the country’s festive atmosphere.
+Christmas festivities in Ghana begin on 20 December and last until the first week of January.
+This religious festival coincides with Ghana’s end-of-year cocoa harvest, adding to the celebratory atmosphere in the country.

-Locals who work far from home return to their families to celebrate.
-In schools, it’s common to find children making paper ornaments from crepe paper.
+Local people who work far from home return to their families this time of year.
+And in schools, it’s common to find children making Christmas ornaments from crepe paper.

-On Christmas Eve, there is usually an outdoor parade, led by local musicians.
-At the church service, the children present a nativity play or another festive drama.
-It’s also common to find the attendees singing traditional Christmas carols late into the night.
+On Christmas Eve, you can spot an outdoor parade, led by local musicians, in many of Ghana’s bigger cities.
+And church services, where children present a nativity play or other festive drama, are also a big part of how Ghanains celebrate this holiday.
+It’s also common to hear church-goers singing traditional Christmas carols until late into the night.

-With over 66 languages spoken in the country, you’re bound to hear variations of carols you recognize as well songs found only in Ghana.
+With over 66 languages spoken in the country, you’re bound to hear variations of carols you recognise, as well songs you’d never have heard of before visiting Ghana.

-During the Christmas Day church service, people dress up in colorful traditional clothes.
-Afterward, young children receive chocolates, cookies or new clothes from Father Christmas before heading home for one more massive festive meal.
+For the Christmas Day church service, people dress up in colourful traditional clothes.
+Afterward, young children receive chocolates, cookies or new clothes from Father Christmas before heading home for a festive family meal.

-The children here know a Father Christmas, or Papa Bronya, as someone who wears sandals and a beautiful red robe trimmed in a golden fabric.
-His outfit is complete with a traditional African patterned sash and a white clock with a hood.
+Ghanaian children know Father Christmas, or Papa Bronya, as someone who wears sandals and a beautiful red robe trimmed with gold.
+His outfit is completed with a traditional patterned sash and a white cloak with a hood.

 Another difference is Father Christmas’s gifts.
-Instead of leaving behind lavish toys, Ghanaian children often receive delicious things to eat.
+Instead of leaving behind toys, Ghanaian children often receive treats to eat.

 Christmas trees in Ghana

 You will usually only find decorated trees at large hotels or shopping malls.
-Otherwise, you might find a community tree in the center of the town.
-It will be decorated with colorful paper ornaments that children create for their homes and schools.
+You might also spot a community tree in the centre of the town.
+These trees are usually decorated with colourful paper ornaments that children create for their homes and schools.

-With so much extra food going around, many people become “obolos”.
-It’s a term used to describe a person who gains weight in a short period.
+With so much extra food going around, it’s easy to become an “obolo” – a term used to describe a person who gains weight in a short period of time.

-Even if some families don’t have the means for regular meals, neighbors and friends will invite each other around to join in on a set buffet, throughout the two-week celebrations in December.
+Even if some families don’t have the means for regular meals, neighbours and friends often invite each other to join in on a set buffet throughout the two-week celebrations in December.